Yelling to the Sky: Plot

 She begins to hang out with Fatima and Jojo, after they buy drugs off her.
 She fights Latonya at school, which ends up in getting Sweetness suspended.
-She sees Latonya at school later on, carrying books and going to class, symbolizing how the roles have reversed between the girls since the start of the film.
+She sees Latonya at school later on, carrying books and going to class.

 During a drug deal, Sweetness tags along with Roland, who tells her to stay put.
-She walks into the hotel room, against Roland's advice, and is groped by one of the drug dealers.
-The two manage to escape the failed drug deal, and almost get arrested in the process.
-When Roland drops Sweetness off, she kisses him, but he refuses her advances, but continues kissing her despite her age.
+She walks into a hotel room, against Roland's advice, and is groped by a drug dealer.
+The two escape the failed drug deal, and almost get arrested in the process.
+When Roland drops Sweetness off, she kisses him.
+He refuses her advances, but continues kissing her despite her age.

-A few days later, while the girls and Roland are cutting school and playing handball, the two guys from the failed drug deal drive by and shoot Roland, who dies instantly.
-Sweetness blames herself for the shooting, realizing that if she hadn't walked into the hotel room, he would still be alive.
-She angrily destroys her own and Ola's shared bedroom, and takes off with Ola's car to a party.
-On her way home, while drunk and high on coke and weed (and after losing her virginity), Sweetness totals the car, promising to pay her sister back every penny.
+Days later, while the girls and Roland are cutting school and playing handball, the two guys from the failed drug deal drive by and shoot Roland dead.
+Sweetness blames herself for the shooting, realizing that if she had not walked into the hotel room, he would still be alive.
+She angrily destroys her own and Ola's shared bedroom, and leaves with Ola's car to a party.
+On her way home, while drunk and high on coke and weed (and after losing her virginity), Sweetness totals the car, promising to pay Ola back.

-After helping her father put stitches on a cut on his head one night, her father starts to become less violent towards his family.
-He sees Sweetness drinking with her friends on the street one day, but doesn't get angry at her when she returns home that night.
+After helping Gordon put stitches on a cut on his head one night, he starts to become less violent towards his family.
+He sees Sweetness drinking with her friends on the street one day, but does not get angry at her when she returns home that night.
 He follows her to school and waits for her afterwards, following her back home.
-She expresses her frustration with him, demanding to know what he wants.
-He tells her that he is worried about her and that he is here for her now, all with her replying "too late now".
+Frustrated, she demands to know what he wants.
+Gordon says that he is worried about Sweetness and that he is here for her now, all with her replying "too late now".

-Realizing her future if she stays in her neighborhood, she starts to turn things around.
-First, by applying for college, apologizing to Latonya (who doesn't accept it), and opting to stay in and do dishes instead of going out with her friends.
+Realizing her future if she stays in her neighborhood, Sweetness starts to turn things around.
+First, by applying for college, apologizing to Latonya (who does not accept it), and opting to stay in and do dishes instead of going out with her friends.

-The film ends with her and her father halfway between her high school and house, with him saying that he is going to walk with her the next day.
+While driving her home, Gordon says that he is going to walk with her the next day.
 She offers meeting him halfway (because of his hip), but he refuses.
-She starts to cry and the two embrace, slowly fading out to the credits.
+She starts to cry and the two embrace.